Why Do Holding Tanks Smell?

 Watch your tank temperatures

-The waste in your tank should be breaking down and becoming liquified if you are following our 8 Rules For Proper Black Water Care .
+The waste in your tank should be breaking down and becoming liquified if you are following The Unique Method .
 The specially formulated bacteria and enzymes in RV Digest-It boost the naturally occurring bacteria that is in your tank (from your stomach) to digest all of the waste into liquid as well as remove the odors by forcing out the anaerobic bacteria that gas off methane (the nasty smell coming from your tank).
 However, bacteria are living organisms and just like humans they tend to become less active if they are overly hot or cold.

 To ensure the bacteria in your tank are performing at their peak regulate the temperatures in your tank.
 If you encounter extreme heat pour cold water or ice into the tank.
 If you are in extremely cold areas bacteria activity is a concern, but so is freezing of the sewage, so explore your options for ensuring your holding tank is well insulated.
 You may need to use a heater as well depending on your situation.